 You can join two or more disk partitions to create a logical volume.
 The logical volume can be treated as if it were a single disk partition, so a filesystem can reside on a logical volume and hence is the only way for a single filesystem to span more than one disk.
-For more information on XLV logical volumes, see Chapter 3, "XLV Logical Volume Concepts."
+Logical volumes are covered beginning in Chapter 3, "Logical Volume Concepts."